simbleau/nvtx/README.md

 [![Build Status](https://travis-ci.org/simbleau/nvtx-rs.svg?branch=main)](https://travis-ci.com/simbleau/nvtx-rs)
 [![dependency status](https://deps.rs/repo/github/simbleau/nvtx-rs/status.svg)](https://deps.rs/repo/github/simbleau/nvtx-rs)

-An safe rust wrapper for the NVIDIA® Tools Extension SDK (NVTX). \
+An safe rust wrapper for the NVIDIA® Tools Extension SDK (NVTX).

+NVIDIA® Tools Extension SDK (NVTX) is a C-based Application Programming Interface (API) for annotating events, code ranges, and resources in your applications.
-More information on NVTX can be found via doxygen [here](https://nvidia.github.io/NVTX/doxygen/index.html).
+Official documentation for NVIDIA®'s NVTX can be found [here](https://nvidia.github.io/NVTX/doxygen/index.html).

 # Motivation

-NVIDIA® Tools Extension SDK (NVTX) is a C-based Application Programming Interface (API) for annotating events, code ranges, and resources in your applications.

-The intent is wrap this library safely and in "Rust" fashion to have a proper library for GPU and CPU profiling.
-Ideally this library would be used in benchmarking applications.
+The intent is wrap to safely wrap the NVTX library in "Rust" fashion to provide a proper cross-platform library for GPU and CPU profiling.

+Ideally this library would be used in benchmarking rust applications and performing research on rust projects such as a GPU analysis with zero-cost abstraction.

 # Sections